 Interworking between FRMCS and GSM-R shall not require any changes in the GSM-R system.

-Depending on the migration scenario a Controller can be attached to the FRMCS sytsem, to the GSM-R system or both.
+Depending on the migration scenario a Controller can be attached to the FRMCS system, to the GSM-R system or both.
 The Driver can be attached either in the GSM-R system or in the FRMCS System.
 Functional identities are applicable in one system only.

 This use case only applies to end user devices supporting both FRMCS and GSM-R systems.